PramitSaha/PramitSaha.github.io/index.md

 **[Oct.
 2020]** Presented our paper on learning multimodal representations at INTERSPEECH 2023.

+**[May 2020]** My first-author paper on ultrasound video-based speech synthesis early-accepted in MICCAI 2023.

 **[Jan.
 2020]** Our work on generating speech from hand movements and brain signals featured by UBC

 **[Jan.
 2020]** Co-authored a book chapter in Computational Biomechanics for Medicine, Springer